-Angela J. Davis is the author of The Spanish Prayer Book, a Eugene O’Neill Theatre Center - National Playwrights Conferene semi-finalist, PlayPenn top-12 finalist, Julie Harris top-5 finalist, HRC Showcase finalist, FutureFest top-6 finalist, and SETC new-play award first alternate winner, among other honors.
+Angela J. Davis is the author of The Spanish Prayer Book, a Eugene O’Neill Theatre Center - National Playwrights Conferene semi-finalist, PlayPenn top-12 finalist, Julie Harris top-5 finalist, HRC Showcase finalist, FutureFest selection, and SETC new-play award first alternate winner, among other honors.
 Angela's play, The Czar's Daughters, was a 2017 Pittsburgh New Works Festival finalist (scoring 98 and 94 from the judges who evaluated the piece); made the NYC-based Everyday Inferno Company 2018 final short list; and is slated, along with another of Angela's plays, Charlotte, for the 365 Women a Year playwriting project.
-Recent work has been presented, or is forthcoming, at the Hollywood Court Theatre, The Dayton Playhouse, The Road Theatre Company - SPF8, the Pittsburgh Original Works series, and The Blank Theatre Living Room Series.
+Recent work has been presented, or is forthcoming, at the Hollywood Court Theatre, The Dayton Playhouse, The Road Theatre Company, the Pittsburgh Original Works series, and The Blank Theatre Living Room Series.
 Her writing has appeared in numerous national publications, including a University of Iowa Press anthology, and she has received a Pushcart Prize nomination.
 Angela studied comparative literature at Stanford and lives and writes in Los Angeles, where she is also a practicing attorney, an adjunct professor at Southwestern Law School (formerly at USC Law School), and the creator of an award-winning multi-media program on elimination of bias in courtroom environments.

 Angela J. Davis's play, The Spanish Prayer Book, was a Eugene O'Neill - National Playwrights Conference Semi-Finalist, a PlayPENN National Play Development Finalist (one of 12 out of 800+), and one of 6 finalists at the 2017 Dayton Playhouse FutureFest.